 Soak the accessible threads with PB blaster a couple days ahead of time.

 Begin by jacking up the wheel that needs tie-rod replacement.
 I prefer jacking up the vehicle directly under the lower control arm.
 This keeps the suspension in a very similar position to the on-road position and makes tie-rod replacement easier.
 I also put a jack stand under the frame as a safety measure.

 Take the wheel off.

 Take the outer tie rod nut off.
-The nut is a 21mm (or 22mm if aftermarket).
+The nut is a 21mm or 22mm for the 14mm tie rods, or 24mm for the 16mm tie rods.
 The top stud crown is a 10mm.
 It can help keep the stud from rotating… but it probably won’t.
 If it does rotate, you probably should have replaced the tie rod months ago.

 Once the nut is off, loosen the jam-nut towards the inside of the inner tie rod (not pictured).

 Next, use a Pittman arm puller to pop the outer tie rod out of the knuckle.